shaunpersad/sql-where-parser/README.md

 }
 ```

-provides a LiteralIndex as the array operand's index, to alert the parser that this operand is a literal and requires no further parsing..
+provides a LiteralIndex as the array operand's index, to alert the parser that this operand is a literal and requires no further parsing.

 ```js
 const operand1 = 'field';